Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

-The earliest works describing a form of conformal prediction were by Gammerman, Vovk, and Vapnik~\citep{gammerman1998learning} and by Vovk, Gammerman, and Saunders~\citep{vovk1999machine}---see~\cite{vovk2005algorithmic} for a discussion of the early history.
-The work was extended into what we now know as conformal prediction by Vovk, Gammerman, and their students and collaborators: Saunders, Nouretdinov, Papadopoulos, and Proedrou~\citep{saunders1999transduction, papadopoulos2002inductive,gammerman2007hedging}.
+The earliest works describing a form of conformal prediction were by Gammerman, Vovk, and Vapnik~\citep{gammerman1998learning} and by Vovk, Gammerman, and Saunders~\citep{vovk1999machine}.
+The work was extended into what we now know as conformal prediction by Vovk, Gammerman, and their students and collaborators: Saunders, Nouretdinov, Papadopoulos, and Proedrou~\citep{saunders1999transduction,nouretdinov2001ridge, papadopoulos2002inductive,proedrou2002transductive,gammerman2007hedging}.
 Importantly,~\cite{papadopoulos2002inductive} introduces split conformal prediction.
-A book called \emph{Algorithmic Learning in a Random World}, by Vovk, Gammerman, and Shafer, summarizes and extends upon these early contributions, and was the first book on the topic~\citep{vovk2005algorithmic}.
-A tutorial on these topics is available in~\cite{shafer2008tutorial}.
-These references describe conformal prediction and many early applications, e.g., to support vector machines; they are the main references for our development in Sections~\ref{sec:define_conformal}--\ref{sec:split-conformal}.
-The problem of defining a score function to ensure good performance, which we preview in Section~\ref{sec:score-preview}, is a central practical question in the field; some popular choices are proposed and examined by \citet{vovk2005algorithmic,lei2018distribution,romano2019conformalized,Sadinle2016LeastAS}, among many others.
+This framework is related to earlier ideas in the statistics literature, including tolerance regions \citep{wilks1941,wilks1942} and rank tests \citep{mann1947test,lehmann1953power}, and builds on early definitions of randomness developed by Kolmogorov \citep{kolmogorov1965three,kolmogorov1968logical,kolmogorov1983combinatorial}.
+The book \emph{Algorithmic Learning in a Random World}, by Vovk, Gammerman, and Shafer, summarizes and extends upon these early contributions, and was the first book on the topic~\citep{vovk2005algorithmic}.
+The book also chronicles the early history of conformal.
+A tutorial on conformal prediction is available in~\cite{shafer2008tutorial}.
+These references describe conformal prediction and many early applications, e.g., to support vector machines; they are the main references for the core ideas underlying full conformal prediction.

+More recently, there has been great interest in conformal prediction across the statistics and machine learning research communities.
+Our presentation in Sections~\ref{sec:define_conformal}--\ref{alg:split-cp} more closely follows the notation and style developed in more recent statistical literature---in particular, the seminal paper of Lei, G'Sell, Rinaldo, Tibshirani, and Wasserman~\citep{lei2018distribution}.
+The problem of defining a score function to ensure good performance, which we preview in Section~\ref{sec:score-preview}, has emerged as a central practical question in the field; some popular choices are proposed and examined by \citet{vovk2005algorithmic,lei2013conformal,lei2018distribution,romano2019conformalized,chernozhukov2021distributional,Sadinle2016LeastAS}, among many others.
+The Replacement Lemma (Lemma~\ref{lem:n+1-to-n-reduction}) appears implicitly across many works in the literature; the closest explicit statement that we are aware of can be found in the proof of \citet[Lemma 1]{tibshirani2019conformal}.
+Our illustration of the implementation of full conformal prediction, shown in Figure~\ref{fig:full-cp}, is inspired by illustrations developed by Ryan Tibshirani in various lectures and tutorials.